RabbitMQ server monitoring provides a high-level overview of all RabbitMQ components within your cluster.

 - OneAgent must be installed on a node that has a statistics database.
 We recommend that you install OneAgent on all RabbitMQ nodes.

-- Rabbitmq-management plugin installed and enabled on all nodes you want to monitor.
+- Rabbitmq-management extension installed and enabled on all nodes you want to monitor.

-- A RabbitMQ management plugin user with monitoring privileges and access to all virtual hosts that you want to monitor.
+- A RabbitMQ management extension user with monitoring privileges and access to all virtual hosts that you want to monitor.

 - Linux OS or Windows